Start Building for Free

 11. Under Select principals, you can add conditions, or leave the default.

-13. Save the downloaded configuration file in your repo.
+13. Save the downloaded configuration file in your repository.
 This file will be referenced in your CircleCI configuration.

 An example of the configuration file is shown below.
 Note, the audience has not been set up yet with the following: